HOPE HAS A VOICE

 What started with one little shot gun house in a run down neighborhood, now has become a 12 building campus, that not only houses over 400 women each year, serves over 4000 meals per month - but also feeds over 500 families in the community twice a year as well.

 Sister Gay passed away in 2008, however her legacy lives on.
-The Mission can now house over 120 women and children and we hope to have another dormatory added in the near future.
+The Mission can now house over 120 women and children and we hope to have another dormitory added in the near future.

 Your support and contributions will enable us to meet our goals and fund our mission.